What you see

 I see presence and visibility in photographs as important and usually undervalued devices for reflection rather than mere illustrations with – or handmaids of – textual argumentation.
 I am aware that in doing this I also make Breathing Photographs that may be painful to see in terms of the cultural violence imposed on black bodies.See Johan Galtung, “Cultural Violence“, in Journal of Peace Research, Vol. 27, No. 3.
 (Aug., 1990), pp. 291-305.
 I nevertheless make them available here, not to repeat the cultural violence, but as witnesses to it that need to be reflected upon in terms of the problematic power dynamics that made the production of the pictures by Paul Julien possible in the first place.
 I acknowledge that it cannot be solely up to me, as a white European woman, to decide where the pain caused by the photographs no longer justifies my intentions.
 With this letter and each Breathing Photograph there is a link that makes it easy to share a response with me.
-Each response is appreciated and will contribute to a further reframing of Paul Julien’s legacy.
+Each response is appreciated, will have consequences for how pictures are shown and contextualised and thus contribute to a further reframing of Paul Julien’s legacy.

 Reframing PJU is published on Bridging Humanities: “an open access, peer reviewed, interdisciplinary and multi-area platform, that allows a working place to publish digital projects in innovative formats”.
 Due to the particular format of this project the website has been made available while it is still under review.
 Following the basic premise of transparency in communication I consider to be necessary when working with problematic materials such as the PJU collection, peer reviews will be open and added to the content of the website once available.